 Uzbeks drink a lot of tea.
 Whenever I would go out to restaurants, I would see locals eating their meal along with or immediately followed by a pot of tea.
 Mostly green tea.
 No milk.

-The ceramic crockery its served in, looks very pretty in hues of white and blue, the most popular combination.
-The places I stayed in also would serve tea very often starting from the time I arrived and through the day.
+The ceramic crockery it’s served in, looks very pretty in hues of white and blue, the most popular combination.
+The places I stayed in also would serve tea very often starting from the time I arrived and throughout the day.

 Tea in the morning used to be served with an assortment of nuts and fruits.